Here is a tale…

 As time passes there is joy in new meetings and friendships, but there is also the sadness and grief of losing well-loved companions.
 Arlene Summers, an extraordinary weaver and friend was seminal to the founding of this show.
 With Arlene on the team you also had her husband John, helping, solving problems and supporting Arlene in her creative ventures.
 Although never in the show as an artist, John was a talented wood worker whose beautiful pieces were used to display Arlene’s weavings.
 Arlene and John both passed away in 2020.
 We will miss them as we have this first show without them.

 The Rexville Grange Holiday Art Show is always scheduled for the two weekends before Thanksgiving.
-This year the show will run from Friday, Nov.12, 10am-8pm, Nov.13 & 14, 10am-5pm and Nov.20-21, 10am-5pm.
-The show has always had a Friday night Reception at 6-8pm with refreshments and live Celtic music by Campbell Road (though this year’s music will only be CD’s, due to covid, and masks will be required).
+The show has always had a Friday night Reception at 6-8pm with refreshments and live Celtic music by Campbell Road (although currently music will only be CD’s, due to covid, and masks are required).
 Location is 19299 Rexville Grange Road – Mt.
 Vernon, WA. www.rexvillegrangeartshow.com

 When covid-19 hit we were all were bereft as the shows were canceled.
-2020 was to be the Rexville Gallery’s 20th Anniversary Show, but (if all goes well), it will be celebrated this November instead!
-The artists are thrilled to be back in this building full of memories, showing and selling their backlog of new creations to happy customers.
-We hope you will join us.
+2020 was to be the Rexville Gallery’s 20th Anniversary Show, but instead we were able to celebrate November 2021 instead!
+The artists were thrilled to be back in this building full of memories, showing and selling their backlog of new creations to happy customers.
+We hope you will join us for our next show.

 *Washington, Off the Beaten Path, Todd Litman and Suzanne Kort, The Globe Pequot Press, 1993